Reebok: 2000s

 In 2001, Reebok hired Peter Arnell with the Arnell Group as its lead marketing agency, which created several advertising campaigns, including a successful series of Terry Tate commercials.
 The agency also helped develop the Yao Ming line, and the fashion-oriented Rbk brand.
 In December, Jay Margolis was named as Reebok's president and COO.
 After launching retail flagship stores in China, Dhaka, London, Los Angeles, New York, Philadelphia and Tokyo, Margolis resigned in October 2004.
 Fireman took over as president after signing a new long-term employment agreement with the Reebok board of directors.
+In 2016, Reebok announced it would move its global headquarters from Canton to Boston with intentions to lay off about 300 employess as part of the move.

 Reebok acquired official National Hockey League sponsor CCM in 2004.
 The company began manufacturing ice hockey equipment under the CCM and Reebok brands.
 It phased out the CCM name on NHL authentic and replica jerseys, using the Reebok logo since 2005.
 CCM became Reebok-CCM Hockey in 2007.
 Reebok moved most of its hockey equipment lines to CCM after 2015.
 In 2017, Adidas sold CCM to a Canadian private equity firm, Birch Hill Equity Partners, for around $110 million.